kitariel/flickme-backend-API/README.md

 ## Step 13

 Click **create pull request** button, add appropriate message, explain what you added removed or changed.
 Finally, click the create **pull request** button

+## Note
+After cloning the repo add your own bin folder and config files as well as the .env config